WMU Fiber Recycling Course

 Kalamazoo, Michigan USA

 TAPPI is pleased to partner with Western Michigan University (WMU) to deliver training that will help you broaden and update your knowledge and understanding of the basics of recycled fiber collection, processing, use and market drivers.
-This is a 2.5-day course takes place in Kalamazoo Michigan on WMU's Engineering Campus.
 This training is designed for the newcomer to the paper recycling industry, as well as those with experience.

-Mark your calendar—WMU Pilot Plants will hold their 2023 WMU Fiber Recycling Course on Aug.
-15-17.
-Space will be limited to keep this course interactive.
-A networking dinner and brewery tour is included.
-Numerous networking opportunities and a broad spectrum of attendees/contacts make this a great course for veterans of the industry looking to broaden their knowledge or those new to the industry who want to see the entire process of fiber recycling.
-From brand perspectives, sustainability drivers, recyclable certifications, and legislation, to the collection, MRF sorting, reprocessing, and papermaking; this course covers a full view of the circular economy that is fiber recycling.
+WMU Paper Pilot Plant will hold their next WMU Fiber Recycling Course on August 18–20, 2026.
+Numerous networking opportunities and a broad spectrum of attendees and contacts make this a great course for veterans of the industry looking to broaden their knowledge or those new to the industry who want to see the entire process of fiber recycling.
+From brand perspectives, sustainability drivers, recyclable certifications, and legislation, to the collection, MRF sorting, reprocessing, and papermaking; this course covers a full view of the circular economy of fiber recycling.
 Please join us!

 Learning objectives